netdata/netdata/docs/netdata-agent/securing-netdata-agents.md

 ## Use an authenticating web server in proxy mode

 Use one web server to provide authentication in front of **all your Netdata servers**.
 So, you will be accessing all your Netdata with
-URLs like `http://{HOST}/netdata/{NETDATA_HOSTNAME}/` and authentication will be shared among all of them (you will sign-in once for all your servers).
+URLs like `http://{HOST}/netdata/{NETDATA_HOSTNAME}/` and authentication will be shared among all of them (you will sign in once for all your servers).
 Instructions are provided on how to set the proxy configuration to have Netdata run behind [nginx](/docs/netdata-agent/configuration/running-the-netdata-agent-behind-a-reverse-proxy/Running-behind-nginx.md), [HAproxy](/docs/netdata-agent/configuration/running-the-netdata-agent-behind-a-reverse-proxy/Running-behind-haproxy.md),